 Not only do drivers put their lives in danger every time they text behind the wheel, they endanger the lives of their passengers, other motorists and pedestrians in jeopardy.
 National campaigns like Distraction.gov seek to inform the public about the dangers of texting and driving in an attempt to prevent tragedy.

 If you’ve been injured in a car crash caused by someone who couldn’t wait to reply to a text message, you might be entitled to significant compensation from the negligent party.
-Call a lawyer who specializes in auto wrecks as soon as possible to schedule a free, no-obligation consultation and discover your options.
+Call a lawyer who specializes in car accidents as soon as possible to schedule a free, no-obligation consultation and discover your options.